openstack/ironic-python-agent/doc/source/admin/hardware_managers.rst

 ``deploy.burnin_memory``
     Stress-test the memory of a node via stress-ng for a configurable amount of time.
 Disabled by default.
+``deploy.burnin_network``
+    Stress-test the network of a pair of nodes via fio for a configurable amount of time.
+Disabled by default.
 ``deploy.erase_devices``
     Securely erases all information from all recognized disk devices.
     Relatively fast when secure ATA erase is available, otherwise can take